 Before you go on a trip to Iceland, you don’t have to be fluent or even have any significant proficiency in the Iceland language.
 Icelanders generally speak English very well and are not shy to talk to happy visitors on their island.

 If you want to have some background on what some things in the country mean, and maybe make an Icelander extra happy, you should start with learning some of the useful words we listed above.
-If you are renting a car in Iceland, for example, it’s always nice to end the transaction with a polite “takk” or “bless-bless” as you are leaving the dealership.
+If you are renting an RV in Iceland, for example, it’s always nice to end the transaction with a polite “takk” or “bless-bless” as you are leaving the dealership.